sdbibon/Opinion-Mining-on-Traveller-Reviews/README.md

 # Opinion-Mining-on-Traveller-Reviews

 (1).
-The detailed description of project is in pptx.
+The detailed description of project is in Opinion_final.pptx.